bioXgeo/neotropical_frugivores/README.md

 This code and workflow allows users to follow the construction of the Frugivoria montane database and also construct relevant outputs.

 See ./code/readme.md for more details.

+## Data Repository
+The Frugivoria trait dataset, R scripts, and supporting information are hosted on EDI and can be viewed [here](https://portal.edirepository.org/nis/mapbrowse?packageid=edi.1035.1).
+However, the full data package is embargoed and will not be downloadable until after the review process.